All Episodes

 Well, the answer is you're only allowed to have one that's your primary residence.

-Maybe this didn't happen, but allegedly she allegedly she listed her dad as her husband or something to get in a better rate.
+How about the part where she listed, allegedly, maybe this didn't happen, but allegedly she listed her dad as her husband or something to get in a better rate?

 Do you think she wouldn't know that listing the wrong person on the application would be a problem?

-Like she wouldn't know that?
+Like she wouldn't know that.

 The attorney general wouldn't know that.

-Uh you gotta fire that person.
+You got to fire that person.

 There's just no way.

-I I give that a zero percent chance.
+I give that a 0% chance.

 Oh, wait, according to Grok, it is.